balena-io-modules/file-disk/README.md

 ```

-### Open a file readOnly and use the recordWrites mode.
+### Open a file readOnly, use the recordWrites mode, then stream the contents somewhere.

 ```javascript